dd86k/ddcpuid/README.md

 | 80000023 |        0 |        0 |        0 |        0 |        0 |
 ```

 ## 1.4.
-All Information Output
+List Information Output

 For more information in the fashion of Linux's `/proc/cpuinfo`,
-use the `-a` or `--all` switches.
+use the `-l` or `--list` switches.
 Warning, this really outputs a lot of
 information!

 This mode really includes all processor information, including paravirtualization